jreinaldodasilva/topsmile_src/topsmile_docs/prompts_for_ai.md

 Thoroughly and meticulously analyze the project code.
 Take your time; I want a thorough analysis.
 When there are implementations to be made, let's do them one at a time so that I can verify one implementation before moving on to another.
 Split your answer to avoid exceeding the allowed size limit.
 Before we begin, I need to upload all the front-end and back-end source code.
 Once I have done so, I will instruct you to begin.

-Thoroughly and meticulously analyze the project's frontend code using the GitHub links below.
-Focus on UX/UI.
+Thoroughly and meticulously analyze the project's code using the GitHub links below.
 Take your time; I want a thorough analysis.

 ### Backend Source Code TS files

 https://raw.githubusercontent.com/jreinaldodasilva/topsmile/main/backend/src/app.ts
 https://raw.githubusercontent.com/jreinaldodasilva/topsmile/main/backend/src/config/database.ts
 https://raw.githubusercontent.com/jreinaldodasilva/topsmile/main/backend/src/config/swagger.ts